maxvdec/atlas/README.md

 - The physics engine is Bezel.
 Bezel is a separate library that handles all the physics calculations and simulations.
 - The audio engine is Finewave.
 Finewave is a separate library that handles all the audio playback and processing.
 - The terrain system is Aurora.
 Aurora is a separate library that handles terrain generation and rendering.
+- The environment system is Hydra.
+Hydra is a separate library that handles sky, atmosphere, weather and fluid simulation.

 ## Roadmap to Beta